francisco-polaco/sirs-smartrestaurant-2016-ist/README.md

 * gnome-terminal

 Note that we try Windows 10 x64 and it worked, however we don't support it, use it at your own risk.

 ### Scripts
 * Go to the extras/mysql directory and run both scripts, one will create an user and other will create a database.
 The tables will be automatically created by Fénix Framework.
 * Use ```keytool``` to generate certificates, after that copy .cer files to ca-ws/certs and .jks file to the folders of the modules.
 We already provide default certificates and keystores.
 * Use the class provided in the ```extras``` folder to generate two aes keys, copy the two to ```smartrestaurant-ws/extras``` and which key for the specific module, i.e, kitchen and waiter.
-* If you are using Windows, run the ```install.bat``` script located in the INSTALL folder.
-Follow the on-screen instructions.
-(It only supports running everything at the same machine)
-* If you are using Linux, run the specific script of what you want to do.
-Note that each script has a variable at the top, if it's 0 it will assume you will be running everything locally, if it's 1, it will assume that you will be using our VMs.

 ### Tomcat
-Tomcat is what ensures HTTPS connection, you can configure it using this [tutorial](https://www.mkyong.com/tomcat/how-to-configure-tomcat-to-support-ssl-or-https/)
+Tomcat is what ensures HTTPS connection, you can configure it using this [tutorial](https://www.mkyong.com/tomcat/how-to-configure-tomcat-to-support-ssl-or-https/).

 # Launch Project
 ### Using our VMs:
 * Check if the corresponding script to the VM/Service has the vm flag set to 1;